mohibul75/academics-contents/content/docs/phase-1.md

 Here’s how external clients (like CLI tools or a potential frontend) interact with the system.

+These are some apis of the monolithic version of the library system. you are open to add more apis for completing the system.

 ### 🔹 User Endpoints

 #### `POST /api/users`